-The way to trick the system and test the motion with this feature enabled is to do the following: Arm away, open and close an entry door (zone set to entry/exit delay), then trip the motion.
-You will still need to consider the transmission lockout if you have tripped the motion while the system was disarmed in the last 3 minutes.
+The way to trick the system and test the motion with this feature enabled is to do the following: Arm away, open and close an entry door (zone set to entry/exit delay), wait for the exit delay to expire, then trip the motion.
+You will still need to consider the transmission lockout if you have walked in front of the motion within the last 3 minutes.
 If you are using a key fob or the Total Connect 2.0 app, the system realizes you may be arming remotely or outside the home and disables Auto-stay arming.

-All in all, it is best to first use the alarm system's test mode to verify the motion is properly reporting faults.
-Then test the motion by arming away and keeping in mind the transmission lockout (battery saving timeout period) and auto-stay mode.
+All in all, it is best to first use the alarm system's test mode in conjunction with the motion detector's test mode to verify the motion is properly reporting faults.
+Then walk-test the motion by arming away and keeping in mind the transmission lockout (battery saving timeout period) and auto-stay mode.
 You may find that the motion detector that did not seem to work reliably actually works very well and should last many years on a single battery!

 **Please note: The 5800PIR-OD outdoor wireless motion uses the position of dip switch 2 to determine the length of the transmission lockout: 5 seconds or 2 minutes.**

 We offer alarm monitoring as low as $10 / monthClick Here to Learn More

 - Frank Longo